[ Updated Jun 13, 2023 ]

 - Online payments via PayPal, Stripe, and other services

 - Debit cards

 8. Optimize your website for mobile devices

 One of the biggest ecommerce technology trends is the shift towards mobile devices.
 People are using their phones to shop.
-If your website isn’t mobile optimized, you may not be able to reach out to such users.
+If your website isn’t mobile optimized, you may not be able to reach many users.

-Start by ensuring that your website is mobile responsive.
-Some users may be using tablets, while others may be on their smartphones.
+Start by making sure your website is mobile responsive.
+Some users may use tablets, while others may be on their smartphones.
 Regardless of their screen size, your website should be responsive enough to fit their screens.

-Not only will this help provide a great user experience, but it can also help your overall search engine optimization (SEO) efforts.
-If you have the resources, you can also consider developing a special mobile app for your brand to boost conversions and loyalty.
+Not only will this help give a great user experience, but it can also help your overall search engine optimization (SEO) efforts.
+If you have the resources, you can also consider developing a mobile app for your brand to boost conversions and loyalty.

 About the author

 Joy is the Demand Gen Coordinator at Supermetrics.
 Together with internal and external experts, Joy helps businesses get rid of the data chaos and turn marketing data into opportunity.

 We streamline your marketing data so you can focus on the insights.